CarlosNZ/json-edit-react/README.md

 - a theme name *and* an override object in an array, i.e. `[ "<themeName>, {...overrides } ]`

 You can play round with live editing of the themes in the [Demo app](https://carlosnz.github.io/json-edit-react/) by selecting "Edit this theme!" from the "Demo data" selector.

 ### Fragments

-The `fragments` property above is just convenience to allow repeated style "fragments" to be defined once and referred to using an alias.
+The `fragments` property above is just a convenience to allow repeated style "fragments" to be defined once and referred to using an alias.
 For example, if you wanted all your icons to be blue and slightly larger and spaced out, you might define a fragment like so:
 ```js
 fragments: { iconAdjust: { color: "blue", fontSize: "110%", marginRight: "0.6em" }}
 ```